 Featuring narrow streets with traditional architecture and a number of old buildings in the old town, Ojen also has several amenities to choose from, including bars, restaurants and traditional shops.
 However, if traditional Spain isn’t your cup of tea, the outskirts of Ojen are a lot more modern, featuring a number of luxury villas and urban apartments to choose from.

 The prize and glory of this area though is the municipal swimming pool – a particularly popular choice for tourists and locals alike.
 Featuring a stunning swimming pool and an on-site bar/restaurant, it’s not hard to see why.

 Around Ojen, the Sierra Blanca mountain range is a very pleasant area to enjoy.
 Located in the surrounding countryside, these areas offer plenty of places for tourists to go walking, trekking or mountain biking.
 You’ll also find a number of forests and plenty of unspoilt nature around Ojen – the perfect place to be for a summer BBQ.

-This sleepy village was once a well-known place for the production of Aniseed liquor, aguardiente, a very potent and popular drink that many Spanish have with their morning coffee, it is rumoured to be good for the digestion system as well as a number of other ailments.
+One such place to visit is the popular El Refugio del Juanar.
+This sleepy village was once famed for its production of aniseed liquor – ‘aguardiente’ – a very potent and popular drink that many Spanish people have with their morning coffee.
+Give it a try if you’re in the area – it is rumoured to be good for the digestion system, helping that aforementioned BBQ slip down much more easily.

 Photo credit: Dave Pinter